logo

 • Better growth rates.

-• Testing the quality of colostrum and feeding newborns gold colostrum with brix readings over 22 percent.
+• Test the quality of colostrum using a Brix refractometer and only feed newborns colostrum with Brix readings at 22% or higher.

-• Scrubbing all calf rearing equipment with hot soapy water.
+• Clean all feeding equipment regularly with hot soapy water.

-• Storing colostrum in a lidded drum or vat, stirring regularly.
+• Store colostrum in a lidded drum or vat, stirring regularly.
+Preserve, refrigerate, or freeze if colostrum is not used immediately.

-While research completed in 2015 showed that about a third of calves in New Zealand suffered from failure of passive transfer (FPT), there have been significant improvements in colostrum management practices since then.
-The increased adoption of Brix refractometers has helped farmers better assess colostrum quality on-farm, leading to improved calf health outcomes.
+Past research has shown that about a third of calves in New Zealand suffered from failure of passive transfer (FPT), but there have been significant improvements in colostrum management practices since then.
+The use of Brix refractometers helps you better assess colostrum quality on-farm, leading to improved calf health outcomes.

-However, FPT remains a concern on some farms.
-If you have concerns about your calves' colostrum intake or passive transfer status, talk to your veterinarian about IgG blood testing to assess your herd's performance.
-Blood samples of 12 healthy calves between one and seven days of age can be sent to the lab to estimate the antibody levels.
-Doing this at the beginning and peak of calving will give you the best insight into how it is going on your farm.
+FPT remains a high on some farms.
+If you have concerns about your calves' colostrum intake or passive transfer status, talk to your veterinarian about IgG blood testing to assess your colostrum management.

-Gold (1st milking) colostrum is the highest quality colostrum and should be fed to newborns, but quality can vary.
+First milking colostrum is the highest quality colostrum and should be fed to newborns, but quality can vary.
 Brix refractometers can be used to measure the antibody level in colostrum.
-Gold colostrum that measures 22 percent or more is considered high quality.
-For the best results, the highest quality colostrum you have available, should be fed to newborns.
+Colostrum that measures 22% or more is considered high quality.
+For the best results, feed the highest quality colostrum you have available to newborns.

 It’s most effective to feed colostrum in the first 6-12 hours of life as antibodies cannot be absorbed after 24 hours.
 Every hour counts when it comes to feeding colostrum.

 Bacteria in colostrum can decrease its quality and prevent calves from absorbing antibodies.
-Contamination can occur during colostrum harvest, storage, and feeding.
-Clean collection buckets before use and feed calves from youngest to oldest (sick calves last).
-Use hot soapy water to clean all equipment and buckets after each use.
+Contamination can occur during colostrum harvest, storage, and feeding:

 Colostrum storage